AICoE/workshop-intern-bootcamp-git/2-changes.md

 Tip: `-m` allows you to specify a commit message.
 The commit message should be short and descriptive about the purpose of the commit or what you changed in the repo.

-Note: add the `-S` flag to the git commit command, to add signature to the commit<br>
+Note: add the `-s` flag to the git commit command, to add signature to the commit<br>
-`$ git commit -S -m your commit message`
+`$ git commit -s -m your commit message`

 You should see: